Your Guide to Data Science Certifications in 2024

 Requirements: There is no prior experience, knowledge, or training required.

-Google Cloud’s specialisation, From Data to Insights with Google Cloud, is a flexible, accelerated online course that teaches learners how to derive insights through data analysis and visualisation, specifically with Google Cloud.
-The program consists of four courses that cover data loading, querying, schema modelling, optimising performance, and query pricing.
-You can complete it in five months or less.
+Google Cloud’s specialisation From Data to Insights with Google Cloud, is a flexible, accelerated online course that teaches learners how to derive insights through data analysis and visualisation specifically with Google Cloud.
+The programme consists of four courses that cover data loading, querying, schema modelling, optimising performance, and query pricing.
+It can be completed in five months or less.

 Requirements: There is no prior experience, knowledge, or training required.

 The IBM Data Science Professional Certificate is a flexible online course that prepares those without experience for entry-level data scientist positions.
-Through 10 courses that take approximately 11 months to complete, learners develop an understanding of data science methodology and skills through hands-on projects like predicting housing prices, random album generators, and best classifier models.
+Through 10 courses that take approximately 11 months to complete, learners develop an understanding of data science methodology and skills through hands-on projects like predicting housing prices, random album generator, and best classifier model.
+According to survey results, 28 per cent of learners started a new career after completing this specialisation.

 Requirements: There is no prior experience, knowledge, or training required.

 IBM’s Introduction to Data Science Specialisation is a shorter, beginner-friendly version of the Data Science Professional Certificate.
-It omits the courses that dive into data analysis, data visualisation, and machine learning with Python but covers the tools, methodology, and SQL knowledge.
-If you’re looking specifically for the basics, this can be a good option.
+It omits the courses that dive into data analysis, data visualisation, and machine learning with Python, but covers the tools, methodology, and SQL knowledge.
+This can be a good option if you want the basics.

 Requirements: There is no prior experience, knowledge, or training required.

 Start learning data science today with a free trial.
 Google’s Data Analytics Professional Certificate is a flexible online course that prepares learners for entry-level data analytics positions.
-You will learn critical analytical skills and the practices and processes analysts use daily.
-The courses in this program are 100 per cent online and available to beginners.
+You will learn key analytical skills and analysts' daily practices and processes.
+The courses in this programme are completely online and available to beginners.

 Editorial Team